bakong747/100-days-of-code/log.md

 ### Day 9: January 11th, 2017

-**Today's Progress**: Finally finished first draft of wikipedia Viewer.
+**Today's Progress**: Finally finished first draft of TwitchTV JSON API project.
 Submitted it on Free Code Camp.
 Yay.

 **Thoughts**: Feeling like the coding is becoming more natural and more routine.
 I like it.